 With the assumption of certification activities by the Survey and Certification team, the development of new waiver services, and revision of the Division's regulations, we recognized the importance of providing technical assistance to community providers separate and apart from the survey process; thus, the Technical Assistance team was created in 2009.

-The technical assistance team consists of one psychologist, and one program specialist.
+The technical assistance team includes a manager and a program specialist.

 Technical assistance services occur by phone, email, in-person, or via formal meetings or training opportunities.